robin-janssen/CODES-Benchmark/README.md

 The function takes five inputs:

-* train_data (numpy.ndarray): Training data to save, shape [N_samples, N_chemicals, N_timesteps].
+* train_data (numpy.ndarray): Training data to save, shape [n_samples, n_chemicals, n_timesteps].
-* test_data (numpy.ndarray): Test data to save, shape [N_samples, N_chemicals, N_timesteps].
+* test_data (numpy.ndarray): Test data to save, shape [n_samples, n_chemicals, n_timesteps].
 * dataset_name (str): Name of the dataset to save.
 * data_dir (str): Directory to save the dataset in.
-* timesteps (np.ndarray): Timesteps corresponding to the data, shape [N_timesteps].
+* timesteps (np.ndarray): Timesteps corresponding to the data, shape [n_timesteps].

-It is important that the train and test data have the correct shape, i.e. [N_samples, N_chemicals, N_timesteps].
+It is important that the train and test data have the correct shape, i.e. [n_samples, n_chemicals, n_timesteps].
 The default data_dir is data, which is a subdirectory of the root directory of the repository.
-The timesteps are an optional input, if they are not provided, the check_and_load_data function will automatically create a numpy array with the timesteps from 0 to N_timesteps - 1.
+The timesteps are an optional input, if they are not provided, the check_and_load_data function will automatically create a numpy array with the timesteps from 0 to n_timesteps - 1.

 The data is stored as provided in the numpy arrays.
 Please ensure that the data is clean and has a reasonable range.
 Ideally, it should be normalized.
 The data is stored in the path data_dir/dataset_name/data.hdf5.